martindoff/Cpp-linear-algebra-library/README.md

 ## Using compiler optimisation

-Compiler optimisation can accelerate computations dramatically.
-The following flags were added to the Makefile: `-fopenmp` and `-O3`.
+Compiler optimisation and parallelisation can accelerate computations dramatically.
+The following flags were added to the Makefile: `-fopenmp` (parallelisation) and `-O3` (optimisation).

 The impact of adding them is shown in the Figure below where a clear improvement is observed by comparison to running the code without compiler optimisation: